aparojasri/rhinoseum/README.md

 # 🎨 RHINOSEUM

-A full-stack platform connecting artists, students, and art therapy seekers.
+A full-stack platform connecting art, science and tech enthusiasts, students, and everyone.
 This project implements a dual-sided marketplace structure and an education hub.

 **Current Status:** High-Fidelity MVP (Functional UI + Backend Data Layer)